Dentosal/linux-job-runner/README.md

 cargo run --bin cli $SERVER status $job_id
 ```

+## Client libarary

+The client is also available as a Rust library, under the `client` folder.
+Documentation for the client can be generated with `cargo doc`, and after that it can be found from `target/doc/client/index.html`.
+For usage examples look into the [CLI code](client/src/bin/cli.rs), it uses all of the library features.

 ## Development

 Code is formatted with `rustfmt`, use `cargo fmt` to apply.